Compliance Gate Platform

 Which regulations, directives, and other requirements are covered?

-The Compliance Requirements List database only cover US, EU and UK regulations listed in these documents:
+The Compliance Requirements List database only covers US, EU and UK regulations listed in these documents:

 What is a CRL entry?

-1. Each CRL entry contains a brief overview of a certain regulation, directive, document, or other compliance topic.
-It may, for example, include references to the following areas:
+1. Each CRL entry contains an overview of the contents of the covered regulation, directive, document, or other compliance topic.
+These may, for example, list the following:

-- It provides the user with a general overview of requirements
+• It provides a general overview of requirements

-- It guides the user to relevant legislation, guidance pages, and other sources
+• It guides you to relevant legislation, guidance pages, and other sources

 How do you create CRL entries?